Who is an Electrical Site Incharge?

 What Does an Electrical Site Incharge Do?

-- Planning and Coordination: Collaborating with project managers and engineers to develop electrical plans, schedules, and budgets.
-Coordinating with other trades to ensure seamless integration of electrical systems.
+- Planning and Coordination: Developing detailed electrical project plans, coordinating with architects, engineers, and other construction professionals to ensure seamless integration of electrical systems.

 How to Become an Electrical Site Incharge in India?